Displaying 1-10 letters out of 159 published

-Vulnerabilities of the case-crossover method as applied, and unsuitability of the epidemiological approach, to transportation injuries and traffic engineering problems - Part II
+Vulnerabilities of the case-crossover method as applied to transportation injuries and traffic engineering problems

-The case-crossover method as used by the authors does not generally track the effect of an independent variable-- in this case, cyclist traffic-- as it varies at a fixed location.
-Instead it typically ranges over entirely different locations, which coincidentally may have different values of the independent variable.
-Different urban locations in traffic engineering problems are analogous to different individuals in medical problems: they differ in countless unmeasured ways.
-The authors may believe that since control locations are chosen at random (but see ) along each cyclist's route, these unmeasured covariates get balanced.
-But cyclists do not choose their routes at random, and many routes may share intersections and links.
+The authors' method does not track the effect of an independent variable-- in this case, cyclist traffic-- as it varies at a fixed location.
+Instead it ranges over entirely different locations, which coincidentally may have different values of the independent variable.
+Yet cyclists do not choose their routes at random, and many routes may share intersections and links.

 Nor is bicycle infrastructure installed at random.
 Instead, the locations for it are typically chosen either to take advantage of already safe circumstances, or to address special hazards, via multiple special measures.
-These biases bear on the next set of anomalous or internally inconsistent results:
+Thus another set of anomalous results, this time put forth as addressing the cycle track controversy:

-2. The authors find bicycle-only paths in parks to be 17.6 times as dangerous as bicycle-only paths in (or adjacent to) streets.
-They find multi-use paths in parks to be 22.8 times as dangerous as bicycle-only paths in streets; and riding in the street to be 20 times as dangerous as riding in a bicycle-only path in the street.
+(2) The authors find bicycle-only paths in parks to be 17.6 times as dangerous as bicycle-only paths in streets.
+They find multi-use paths in parks to be 22.8 times as dangerous as bicycle-only paths in streets.

 The fundamental (not the only) hazard of cycle tracks is that they force cyclists to be in the path of turning and crossing vehicles at junctions.
 The protection they can offer is only between junctions, where the absolute risks are lower, while they force cyclists into danger at junctions, where the absolute risks are higher .
-Engineers attempt to mitigate the hazards at junctions by e.g. imposing multiple dedicated signal phases, or prohibiting turning and crossing movements outright.
-The inconvenience and frustration for all users generated by these measures means their benefits may not be durable, as was the case for the Burrard Bridge in Vancouver subsequent to the authors' short study period .
+Attempts to mitigate the hazards at junctions generate inconvenience and frustration for all users, such that their benefits may not be durable, as was the case for the Burrard Bridge in Vancouver subsequent to the authors' short study period .

 The authors' work estimates only relative risks of cycle tracks, and only between intersections.
 By missing both absolute risks and the action at intersections, it does not do anything to address the cycle track controversy, and it is wrong to use its results to promote cycle tracks.